paulkroe/Torchify/README.md

 - **IDENTIFIER**: Used for valid Python identifiers.
 - **LITERAL_STRING**: Represents strings enclosed in single (`'`) or double (`"`) quotes.
 This class does not fully support Python strings; it excludes multiline strings, f-strings, and certain escape characters.

 Whitespace (spaces, tabs, newlines) acts as a delimiters unless they are part of a string.
+However, tokens don't have to end with a whitespace.
+For example: if()

 A complet list of keywords, symbols, and operators can be found at the bottom of this page.